Meowhal/osu-ahr/README.md

 If `close` is issued, the lobby will be closed after the password is set and everyone has left.

 # Discord Integration
-You can control AHR lobbies via a Discord Bot, which allows you to access in-game chat and execute lobby control commands from Discord channels.
+You can control AHR lobbies via a Discord bot, which allows you to access in-game chat and execute lobby control commands from Discord channels.

 ## Setup
 [discord.js](https://discord.js.org/) requires [Node.js](https://nodejs.org/ja/) 16.6 or higher to use, so make sure you're up to date.
 To check your Node version, use node -v in your terminal or command prompt, and if it's not high enough, update it.